pnxguide/4rum-clone/README.md

 Since we do not store passwords plainly, when you receive a plain password from users, you need to hash it before comparing against the database.

 You must implement function `login` in `models.py`.
-This function must return a Boolean value indicating whether the identity provided matches with the database or not.
+This function must return the user type of the user.

+> 🐥 You must check with `views.py` to see appropriate return values for those functions.

 ## Feature Set 2 - Students